When designing the web application for your business, what do you focus on the most? Do you find yourself somehow affixed to the aesthetics?

 I’m not sure if the shade of grey used on my web app looks appealing.

-The choice of Fonts is okay, but it isn’t great.
+The choice of font is okay, but it isn’t great.
 Maybe I should try some other font.

 Remember, the main purpose of your web application is to make your business more accessible to customers while optimizing internal business processes and productivity.